Probabilistic approximation of fully nonlinear second-order PIDEs with convergence rates for the universal robust limit theorem: Introduction

 In this paper, we propose a probabilistic approximation scheme for \eqref{PIDE}, constructed recursively via piecewise constant approximations of viscosity solutions.
 We derive error bounds for the scheme and compute explicit convergence rates in concrete examples.
 A key application is quantifying convergence rates for the universal robust limit theorem established in our prior work \cite{HJLP2022}, including an explicit Berry-Esseen-type bound.

-The universal robust limit theorem for nonlinear L\'evy processes under sublinear expectations generalizes Peng's robust central limit theorem and law of large numbers \cite{P2019} and Bayraktar-Munk's robust $\alpha$-stable limit theorem \cite{BM2016}.
-Specifically, let $\{(X_i, Y_i, Z_i)\}_{i=1}^\infty$ be an i.i.d. sequence of $\mathbb{R}^{3d}$-valued random variables on a sublinear expectation space $(\Omega, \mathcal{H}, \mathbb{\hat{E}})$.
-Define:
+The universal robust limit theorem for nonlinear L\'{e}vy processes under sublinear expectations generalizes Peng's robust central limit theorem and law of large numbers \cite{P2019} and Bayraktar-Munk's robust $\alpha$-stable limit theorem \cite{BM2016}.
+Specifically, let $\{(X_{i},Y_{i},Z_{i} )\}_{i=1}^{\infty}$ be an i.i.d. sequence of $\mathbb{R}^{3d}$-valued random variables on a sublinear expectation space $(\Omega,\mathcal{H},\mathbb{\hat {E}})$.
+Define